journeyman33/k8s-resume-blog/content/post/week_four.md

 There are two ways to run OpenFaas:
 1. faas-netes (on a kubernetes cluster)
 ![faas-netes](/img/of-workflow.png)
 OpenFaas makes use of the PLONK stack.
-While the LAMP stack (linux, apache, mysql, php) is used by our ecommerce site, The JAM stack (javascript, API, markup) is used by this hugo blog, the PLONK stack is comprised of:
+While the LAMP stack (linux, apache, mysql, php) is used by our ecomerce site, The JAM stack (javascript, API, markup) is used by this hugo blog, the PLONK stack is comprised of:
 >>Prometheus - metrics and time-series
 >>Linkerd - service mesh
 >>OpenFaaS - management and auto-scaling of compute - PaaS/FaaS